julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, April 27, 2025.
+Monday, April 28, 2025.
 Quote of the day:

-> "Lovers who love truly do not write down their happiness." - Anatole France
+> "The end move in politics is always to pick up a gun." - R. Buckminster Fuller